sheghun/go-blockchain/README.md

 # Go-BlockChain

-I've been playing around with bitcoin and etheruem for the past few weeks, so I decided to build my own blockchain protocol, basically just a test of knowledge to know what I've learnt so far
+I've been playing around with bitcoin and etheruem for the past few weeks, so I decided to build my own blockchain protocol, basically just a test of knowledge to know what I've learnt so far.

+Please star the repo and kindly follow me, I follow back 😎

 This a blockchain protocol written in Golang,
 It is inspired by the bitcoin blockchain protocol, although not exactly like it.